(Top illustration: metaphorical reaper Others riding Ice Spiders, by Jon Howe, for 2020 aSoIaF Calendar)

 The Other’s sword gleamed with a faint blue glow.
 It moved toward Grenn, lightning quick, slashing.
 When the ice blue blade brushed the flames, a screech stabbed Sam’s ears sharp as a needle.
 The head of the torch tumbled sideways to vanish beneath a deep drift of snow, the fire snuffed out at once.
 And all Grenn held was a short wooden stick.
 He flung it at the Other, cursing, as Small Paul charged in with his axe. (aSoS, Samwell I)

 Another element you might think of is nitrogen.
 Nitrogen’s melting and boiling point is not as low as that of hydrogen and helium, but serves as deadly temperatures.
-It is slightly denser than hydrogen and helium, but certainly could enable an Other not to leave an imprint on snow.
+It is slightly denser than hydrogen and helium, but still works for snow.
 As a gas or liquid it is colorless, and looks like plain water, but anyone who has ever been treated with nitrogen knows that it seems to evaporate in clear white fumes, as Sam describes the Other’s flesh does.

 Nitrogen is a basic element in all life on the planet: amino acids (and thus proteins), DNA and RNA contain nitrogen.
 It is also part of the energy transfer processes within living beings.
 So, you would expect a lifeform to consist of nitrogen.
 In its pure form it binds with another nitrogen in a triple bond.
 After carbonmonoxide this is the strongest molecule bond and the reason why most of the nitrogen on and around earth is encountered in this form.
 As N2 it is deadly – inhaling it leads to asphyxiation.
 Hence scientist named it after the Greek word that means “to choke“.
 In my native language, Dutch, it is called stikstof (translated choke-matter).
 This should ring a bell as this is one of the two main and common ways the minions of the Others, the wights, attack a target: via strangulation.
 This standard wight MO of killing is also discussed in Craster’s Black Blooded Curse.